 Firefighters from other services who wish to apply will be required to undertake the full selection process.

 How long does the selection process take?

 There is usually a large response to any campaign; therefore, it can take 6 months to complete the whole selection process from application to offer.

 The recruitment process consists of the following elements:

-Assessment centre consisting of an interview, presentation, team exercise and emotional resilience questionnaire;
+- Assessment centre consisting of an interview, presentation and team exercise,

-If I fail the fitness bleep test, what will happen?
+If I fail the fitness shuttle run, what will happen?

 Can I apply if I have a criminal record?

 You will only be able to apply once your conviction is spent according to the Rehabilitation of Offenders Act 1974.
 However minor driving convictions e.g., speeding offences will not be taken into account.
 There are certain spent periods for different convictions.

 For further information please refer to our Disclosure and Baring Policy and Employment of ex-offenders Policy these documents will form part of the recruitment pack.
 Information is also available at www.gov.uk/exoffenders-and-employment